molily/molily.de/_posts/2020-11-21-testing-angular.md

 }
 ```

 This function returns on partial [MouseEvent](https://developer.mozilla.org/en-US/docs/Web/API/MouseEvent) fake object with the most important methods of properties of real click events.
-It is suitable for clicks on buttons, links etc. where the pointer position, the pressed mouse button and modifier keys do not matter.
+It is suitable for clicks on buttons and links when the pointer position, the pressed mouse button and modifier keys do not matter.

 The `click` testing helper can be used on every element that has a `(click)="…"` event handler.
 For accessibility, make sure the element can be focussed and activated.
 This is already the case for buttons (`button` element) and links (`a` elements).